aessakine/MVA-RL-Assignment/README.md

     ├── train.py # Training script.
 (YOUR CODE GOES HERE)
     └── main.py # Serves as the entry point for automatically evaluating your agent.
 (DO NOT MODIFY [**])
 ```

-\[*\] `pytest` is necessary to the automated evaluation system, don't remove this dependency.
-Add however any dependency that is necessary to run your agent.
-\[**\] Modifying these files will break the automated evaluation system and assign a grade of zero : don't do it, really.

-### Assignment Task

-Your primary task is to create and integrate a training script named `train.py` within this framework.
-This script should encompass the training logic for your agent, adhering to the specifications outlined in the `interface.py` file.
-Specifically, you are expected to:

-- Develop an `Agent` class that conforms to the protocol defined in `interface.py`.
-This class should encapsulate the functionality for your agent, including the ability to:
-  - Decide on actions based on observations from the environment.
-  - Save what it has learned to disk.
-  - Load a previously saved model for further inference or evaluation.

-You should run your training locally (on your laptop, using colab, etc. as you prefer), then save your model and push both your code and your saved model to your GitHub Classroom repo.

-### Evaluation process

-When you push to your GitHub Classroom repo, GitHub Classroom will automatically trigger a series of actions, one of which involves running the `main.py` script.
-The `main.py` script acts as the entry point for evaluating your RL agent.
-It is designed to instantiate your agent, interact with the environment, and report the agent's scores which participate in the final grade.

 ### The problem to solve